강의

 Original source code for the practice project (client side) :https://github.com/ITVillage-Kevin/rxjava-episode2-practice-client

 A. For each class in each section, we have attached the lecture materials used in the class.
-If you need them, you can download them and refer to them.
+If you need them, please download them and refer to them.

 Q. Are there any reference materials you would recommend other than the lecture materials?

-A. Here are some sites that may be helpful for learning reactive programming.
+A. Below are some helpful sites for learning reactive programming.

 http://reactivex.io/